-Whether you are an avid Marvel fan or not, you can’t deny the fact that Moon Knight is one of the most gripping hit series Disney has ever released.
-This thrilling TV show features an Egyptian superhero for the first time, based on the renowned Marvel comics.
+Whether you are an avid Marvel fan or not, you can’t deny that Moon Knight is one of the most gripping hit series Disney has ever released.
+Based on the renowned Marvel comics, this thrilling TV show features an Egyptian superhero for the first time.

 Aside from the captivating story, mesmerising sound and visual effects, and great performances of all the cast members, the series features some notable locations and sights.
-It will take you on tour around Egypt (of course) and London while being basically filmed in Budapest, Hungary!
+It will take you on a tour around Egypt (of course) and London while being filmed in Budapest, Hungary!
 How is that possible?
-Well, we’re here to let you on the hit series’ surprising filming locations.
+We’re here to tell you about the hit series’ surprising filming locations.

 About the Moon Knight Show

-On 30 March 2022, Moon Knight arrived on Disney+, the Marvel Studios series that promises to drag the viewer into the action-packed world of Steven Grant and Marc Spector, aka Moon Knight.
+On 30 March 2022, Moon Knight arrived on Disney+, the Marvel Studios series that promises to drag viewers into the action-packed world of Steven Grant and Marc Spector, aka Moon Knight.
 The series starring Oscar Isaac and Ethan Hawke is inspired by the 1975 Marvel comic of the same name and has been published over the past 48 years and counting.
-Moon Knight, unlike the other Disney+ series, has no reference to the Marvel universe
+Unlike the other Disney+ series, Moon Knight does not reference the Marvel universe.

 The Most Iconic Locations of the Moon Knight Series

-If you are a fan of the Egyptian superhero, you will probably consider taking selfies and making Instagram reels in some of the filming locations and evoke the spirit of the white-suited character.
-First, you will need a ticket to Budapest, Hungary; there is a lot to see there.
+Suppose you are a fan of the Egyptian superhero.
+In that case, you will probably consider taking selfies and making Instagram reels in some of the filming locations and evoke the spirit of the white-suited character.
+First, you will need a ticket to Budapest, Hungary; there is much to see there.

 The Museum

-Many scenes in the series, especially in the first episodes, were filmed inside a museum, which in Moon Knight is identified as the National Gallery in London, but, in reality, it is the Budapest Museum of Fine Arts.
-Shooting Moon Knight took place mainly in Budapest, and that is why the production’s job was to choose the parts of the city that most resembled London.
+Many scenes in the series, especially in the first episodes, were filmed inside a museum.
+In Moon Knight, it is identified as the National Gallery in London, but in reality, it is the Budapest Museum of Fine Arts.
+Shooting Moon Knight took place mainly in Budapest, so the production’s job was to choose the parts of the city that most resembled London.

-The museum stands on the great Heroes’ Square, opposite the Palace of Art and was built between 1896 and 1906, combining neoclassical and neo-renaissance styles.
-For the interiors of the museum where Steven Grant works, sculptors from Hungary and Italy were called in to build the sections dedicated to Egypt with statues and other Egyptian artefacts.
+The museum stands on the great Heroes’ Square, opposite the Palace of Art.
+It was built between 1896 and 1906, combining neoclassical and neo-renaissance styles.
+For the interiors of the museum, where Steven Grant works, sculptors from Hungary and Italy were called in to build the sections dedicated to Egypt with statues and other Egyptian artefacts.

 Szentendre Town